-- Always remove the Key Fobs from the vehicle and lock all doors when leaving the vehicle unattended. - For vehicles equipped with Keyless Enter-N-GoTM, always remember to place the ignition in the OFF position.
+- Always remove the Key Fobs from the vehicle and lock all doors when leaving the vehicle unattended. - For vehicles equipped with Keyless Enter-N-Go, always remember to place the ignition in the OFF position.

-At the time of purchase, the original owner is provided with a four-digit Personal Identification Number (PIN).
-Keep the PIN in a secure location.
-This number is required for authorized dealer replacement of Key Fobs.
-Duplication of Key Fobs may be performed at an authorized dealer.
+NOTE: Duplication of Key Fobs may be performed at an authorized dealer.
 This procedure consists of programming a blank Key Fob to the vehicle electronics.
 A blank Key Fob is one that has never been programmed.

-NOTE: When having the Sentry Key® Immobilizer System serviced, bring all vehicle keys with you to an authorized dealer.
+When having the Sentry Key Immobilizer System serviced, bring all vehicle keys with you to an authorized dealer.